deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFGIDA1.png" alt="">

 Let's examine the assembly above.
-The above function loads `void (*cfgTest1)` function pointer into RCX.
+The above function loads the `void (*cfgTest1)` function pointer into RCX.
 Since `void (*cfgTest1)` is a function pointer to an array, the value in RCX itself isn't what is needed to jump to the array.
 Only when RCX is dereferenced in the `call qword ptr [rcx+rax]` instruction does program execution actually perform a control flow transfer to the `void (*cfgTest1)`'s first index- which is `void cfgTest()`.
 This is why `call qword ptr [rcx+rax]` is being performed, as RAX is the position in the array that is being indexed.

 Taking a look at the `call` instruction in IDA, we can see that clearly this will redirect program execution to `void cfgTest()`.